TOPIC: TAKING CONTROL: HEALTH CARE BENEFITS 2015

 Is health care reform finding its footing—or fatally flawed?
-MIT economist and Affordable Care Act (ACA) expert Jonathan Gruber and Cato Institute Director of Health Policy Studies Michael Cannon will bring opposing viewpoints on the current state of reform.
-Q&A follows.
+MIT economist and Affordable Care Act (ACA) expert Jonathan Gruber and Cato Institute Director of Health Policy Studies Michael Cannon share opposing viewpoints on the current state of reform.

-In 1999, 44% of American companies self-insured.
-By 2014, that number had risen to 61%.* Most are large companies, but increasingly, self-funding is seen as viable for smaller companies.
+In 1999, 44% of U.S. employees who got health benefits through work were in a self-insured plan.
+By 2014, that number had risen to 61%.* Most are at large companies, but increasingly, self-funding is seen as viable for smaller companies.
 Who’s diving in?
 What has their experience been?
-Join us for a panel discussion and Q&A.

-There are several critical decision points that employers must consider when making the choice to self-insure.
-Tune in as industry experts dive into critical topics related to self-funding, such as stop-loss coverage, claim administration, and cost-containment methods, that can help control health care costs.
-Panelists and Q&A.
+There are several critical decision points that employers must consider after making the choice to self-insure.
+Watch industry experts dive into critical topics related to self-funding, such as stop-loss coverage, claim administration, and cost-containment methods.